Lynd Ward: Career

-Ward lived with his wife in a home in Cresskill, New Jersey to which they added a studio for their work.
+Ward moved to Leonia, New Jersey, in 1943, where he used a barn as a studio.
+He and his wife lived in Leonia for the next fifteen years.
+Beginning in 1958, Ward lived with his wife in a home in Cresskill, New Jersey, to which they added a studio for their work.

 Death

 Ward retired to his home in Reston, Virginia, in 1979.
-He died on June 28, 1985 of Alzheimer's Disease, two days after his 80th birthday.
+He died on June 28, 1985, of Alzheimer's disease, two days after his 80th birthday.

 Documentary

 In celebration of the art and life of this American printmaker and illustrator, independent filmmaker Michael Maglaras of 217 Films produced a film titled O Brother Man: The Art and Life of Lynd Ward.
 The documentary features an interview with the artist's daughter Robin Ward Savage, as well as more than 150 works from all periods of Ward's career.
 The 94-minute documentary, culled from over seven hours of film and narrated by Maglaras, premiered at Penn State University Library's, Foster Auditorium, on April 20, 2012, where it was warmly received.
 Penn State's Special Collections Library has also become the repository for much Lynd Ward material, and may continue to receive material from Ward family collections.